anatoly-rozhkov/task_management_app/README.md

 3. Access the API documentation (Swagger UI) at: http://0.0.0.0:8080/api/schema/tm/swagger/

-4, Access admin panel at:
+4. Access the Admin Panel
+Open your browser and go to:
 http://localhost:8080/admin/

-Creds:
+Use the following credentials to log in:

-    - Username: admin@admin.com
+Username: admin@admin.com

-    - Password: string
+Password: string

 ## Notes
  - Make sure to configure your .env file with the correct settings before running.